The various types of non-Hodgkin's lymphoma are divided into high-grade (fast-growing) and low-grade (slow-growing).

 If the biopsy confirms that you have a non-Hodgkin's lymphoma then further tests are usually advised.
-For example, you may have a CT scan or MRI scan, blood tests, a bone marrow biopsy or other tests.
+For example, you may have a computerised tomography (CT) scan or a magnetic resonance imaging (MRI) scan, blood tests, a bone marrow biopsy or other tests.
 This assessment is called staging.

 Non-Hodgkin's lymphoma types

 However, there are other types.
 Although there are many types of non-Hodgkin's lymphoma, they are generally divided (graded) into two categories - high-grade and low-grade.

 - High-grade (fast-growing).
 The cancerous cells tend to grow and multiply quite quickly and are more aggressive.